 and convenient steps you can take to protect parents and children

-living on their own, but who wont prepare for
+living on their own, but who can't or wont prepare for

 themselves.
 This is especially important if they have limitations.